By Filip Tkaczyk

 Overall size: Ranges from 20 cm to several meters in height.

-Other notes: These coniferous forest plants provide food for many forest mammals from bears to mice, also eaten by birds and insects.
+Other notes: These forest plants provide food for many forest mammals from bears to mice, also eaten by birds and insects.
 In many places, salal was the most abundant and important food source of many Native tribes.
 Leaves can be chewed as a hunger suppressant.

 Beaked Hazelnut (Corylus cornuta)